opendigital/smart-energy-game/tests/game.output.main.md

 <div>

 Please answer as honestly as possible.
-Remember your responses are anonymous.
+Your responses are anonymous.
+For each item, please choose ONE rating that best describes you:

 </div>